hypertexthero/itwishlist/readme.md

 ## Todo now

+- Allow logins from users with details in existing separate user database

+## Todo in Future (upcoming features)

+- Create local image upload app so users can upload images for inserting in posts
+- Set up fabric deployment
 - Ability to vote on comments
 - User karma system - users with karma above a certain threshold get new abilities such as downvotes
-- Set up fabric deployment

-## Todo in Future (upcoming features)

-- Rename 'blog' to 'wishlist'
+- Rename URLS from 'post' to 'item'
 - Port DB to MySQL for work setup?
 - Blog
     - Feeds & Content Export in Atom XML and JSON